-Rule 69 - Value-based fee for the action for a declaration of non-infringement
+Rule 74 - Value-based fee for the action for a declaration of non-infringement

-1. The value of the action for a declaration of non-infringement shall be determined by the judge-rapporteur-where taking into account the value of the dispute isas assessed by one or both the parties-as exceeding [EUR] by way of an order atduring the interim conference procedure.

-2. Where the value of the dispute exceeds [EUR] the claimant shall pay a value-based fee for the action for a declaration of non-infringement in accordance with Part 6 [Rules 370.2(b) and 371.4].
+- 1. The value of the action for a declaration of non-infringement shall be determined by the judge-rapporteur under Rule 370.6, taking into account the value as assessed by the parties, by way of an order during the interim procedure. - 2.
+Where the value exceeds EUR500.000 the claimant shall pay a value-based fee for the action for a declaration of non-infringement in accordance with Part 6.
+Rule 16.3 to .5 shall apply mutatis mutandis.